 If you are unable to resolve your own housing situation, contact the Council immediately.
 Do not leave it until the last minute.
-Do not permanently leave your home until you are legally obliged to do so (usually by court order) as this may damage any application for help that you make to this or any other council.
+Do not permanently leave your home until you are legally obliged to do so as this may damage any application for help that you make to this or any other council.

 You can make a homeless application to the Council.
-We are obliged under law (Part VII of the Housing Act 1996, as amended by Homelessness (Priority Need for Accommodation) (England) Order 2002) to provide housing to certain people.
+We are obliged under law (Part VII of the Housing Act 1996, as amended by the Homelessness Reduction Act 2017) to provide housing to certain people, and to provide advice and assistance around keeping or finding accommodation to most people.
 The Homelessness Team will look at your application.